Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "Hm.
 And lodge rules say, can’t take children even if parents bad at being parents?"

-"More like...we’d have to convince the lodge that it’s the right thing to do first," Shyow explained.
+"More like... we’d have to convince the lodge that it’s the right thing to do first," Shyow explained.
 "And they have to see for themselves."

 "So basically, if we wanna rescue my brothers then we have to - " Awisun paused and cocked her head, listening.
 "Goddammit.
 I think Mother’s given up on her nap.
 Change of subject."